-In 2020-21, First Nations and TPAs with newly opened, expanded or licensed child care centres and home child care agencies with staffing changes, or who have not previously applied for wage enhancement/HCCEG, are required to complete the wage enhancement entitlement of up to \$2 plus 17.5 per cent benefits, or up to \$20 for the HCCEG.
+In 2021-22, First Nations and TPAs with newly opened, expanded or licensed child care centres and home child care agencies with staffing changes, or who have not previously applied for wage enhancement/HCCEG, are required to complete the wage enhancement entitlement of up to \$2 plus 17.5 per cent benefits, or up to \$20 for the HCCEG.

 Please note the base hourly wage rate or home child care provider fees entered in the application form should exclude prior year's wage enhancement/HCCEG amount.
 Application forms are available upon request from your Financial Analyst.
-Please note completed and signed application forms are due to the ministry by October 27, 2020.
+Please note completed and signed application forms are due to the ministry by July 30, 2021.

-If the entitlement approved in the wage enhancement/HCCEG application form exceeds the allocation included in the 2020-21 service agreement, an amended service agreement will be provided.
+If the entitlement approved in the wage enhancement/HCCEG application form exceeds the allocation included in the 2021-22 service Agreement, a revised Budget Schedule will be provided.